KaufmannLukas/ds-ultimate-tic-tac-toe/README.md

 ![gif](/images/interface.gif)

-## About Reinforced Learning
+## About Reinforcement Learning

-Reinforced Learning is used not only in gaming environments, but also has use cases in robotics, self-driving cars and the development of generative AI.
-We were interested in exploring this topic, since it was not part of the curriculum of our bootcamp and gained more and more importance over the years.
+Reinforcement Learning is used not only in gaming environments, but also has use cases in robotics, self-driving cars and the development of generative AI.
+We were interested in exploring this topic, since it was not part of the curriculum of our bootcamp and has gained more and more importance over the years.

 ## Model types

 ![mcts+ppo](/images/slide_04_mcts+ppo.png)

 As mentioned before, we first created a Monte Carlo Tree Search Algorithm (MCTS) from scratch and additionally implemented a memory file from former iterations that the model can load and therefore learn from. <br>
 As a second model, we created a Neural Network structure to perform Proximal Policy Optimization (PPO).